-Students are placed into their math class based on their SAT Math score and the results of the Math Placement.
-Students who score below 680 on their SAT Math score or below 33 on their ACT score are required to take the Math Placement Tests.
-Students above 680 on their SAT Math or above 33 on their ACT score will be automatically placed into the Math class for their major.
+Students are placed into their math class based on their SAT/ACT Math score, the results of the Math Placement Test, and their accepted major.
+Students above 700 on their SAT Math or above 30 on their ACT Math score will be automatically placed into the Math class for their major.

 Information about the Math Placement Tests:

-- Each test consists 25 questions you need to answer within 45 minutes in a single sitting.
+- Each test consists 14 - 25 questions you need to answer within 30 minutes for each part.